-Example 8.2: Running with Client Data on the SAS Appliance
+Example 9.2: Running with Client Data on the SAS Appliance

-This example uses the same data set as is used in Example 8.1.
+This example uses the same data set as is used in Example 9.1.
+This example demonstrates how to use PROC HPSAMPLE to perform stratified sampling.

 When the input data set resides on the client and a PERFORMANCE statement with a NODES= option is specified, as in the following statements, PROC HPSAMPLE copies the data set to the SAS appliance, where the sampling is performed: